osu-uwrt/riptide/sphinx/source/mechanical_setup.rst

 Assembly
 ~~~~~~~~

 #.
-The relief valve probably has to go on to the mounting block first.
+The relief valve has to go on to the mounting block FIRST.
 #.
-Then the valve goes on, I assume.
+Screw NPT thread valve onto mounting block.
 #.
-Secure the valve assembly to the housing using four relief valve bolts.
+Secure the valve assembly to the housing using 4 relief valve bolts.
 #.
 Place the housing lid gasket on the housing.
+#.
+Place the lid gasket onto the housing.
 #.
 Place the lid onto the housing and gasket.
 #.
 Secure the lid using 8 fasteners in a star pattern.